Small Animal owners

 What makes intra-oral radiographs so useful?

-Intra-oral radiographs are made using special dental radiographic analogical or digital films sensors.
+Intra-oral radiographs are made using special dental radiographic films or sensors.

-The film, or sensor, is placed inside the patient’s mouth; an X-ray machine, using a specific positioning, generates de X-ray exposing the film/sensor.
+The film, or sensor, is placed inside the patient’s mouth; a specialist X-ray machine, allowing for specific positioning, generates the X-ray exposing the film/sensor.

-Intra-oral radiographs provide superior quality images for examination of individual teeth or sections of the jaws compared with standard-sized veterinary radiographs.
+Intra-oral radiographs provide superior quality images for examination of individual teeth or sections of the jaws compared with conventional veterinary radiographs.

 Does my animal need anesthesia for the dental, or oral/maxillofacial, diagnostic and treatment?

-Veterinary patients do not cooperate when a radiograph or sensor is placed in the mouth.
+Veterinary patients do not cooperate when a radiographic film or sensor is placed in the mouth.
 For the patient’s safety, and good image quality, taking dental radiographs requires that the patient is placed under general anaesthesia.

-All dental treatments and oral/maxillofacial surgery in small animals are performed under general anesthesia as well.
-Usually diagnostic radiographs and treatment are performed under the same anesthesia.
+All dental treatments, and oral/maxillofacial surgery, in small animals must be performed under general anesthesia.
+This is due to the examination and treatment processes potentially being uncomfortable and to allow complete exploration of the oral cavity.
+Commonly, diagnostic radiographs and treatment are performed under the same anesthesia.